-Drive down the busiest street of any major American city and you'd be hard-pressed to miss the countless fast food signs that litter the skyline.
-But before you could rely on these drive-thrus to have an outpost at every rest stop, these fast food restaurants boasted humble beginnings akin to your local pizzeria.
+Drive down the busiest street of any major American city and you'd be hard-pressed to miss the countless fast-food signs that litter the skyline.
+But before you could rely on these drive-thrus to have an outpost at every rest stop, these fast-food restaurants boasted humble beginnings akin to your local pizzeria.
 Yes, fast-food restaurants' first locations looked a lot different than they do today!

 Oftentimes, broke founders had just a few bucks and big dreams to their name, yet they ultimately launched some of the most successful quick-service restaurants today's America has ever seen.

-If you've ever wondered what the Golden Arches looked like before their revenue equated to a small country's GDP or whether or not White Castle was ever an actual fortress, we've got you covered with this inside look into what every fast food chain looked like on its birthday.
+If you've ever wondered what the Golden Arches of McDonald's looked like before their revenue equated to a small country's GDP or whether or not White Castle was ever an actual fortress, we've got you covered with this inside look into what every fast-food chain looked like on its opening day.

 Back in 1964, brothers Leroy and Forrest Raffel wanted to serve up speedy sandwiches instead of all-too-ubiquitous burgers, and so Arby's was born.
 The first location debuted in Boardman, Ohio.
 Seven years later, the franchise revamped their signature roast beef recipe, and the slow-roasted, freshly-sliced meat has been served the same way since.